Find answers at Evaluating Resources Help!

 3. If no PDF is available via UC-eLinks, click Request It to get a copy through Interlibrary Loan.

-Current students, faculty, and staff can access online library resources from off campus by using the Library Proxy.
+If starting on a library website, current students, faculty, and staff can access online library resources from off campus.